Published Nov 3, 2020

 Once you say who you voted for, there's no putting the cat back in the bag.
-I don't want to edit the original article either, as that would probably make things worse, but I'll try to clarify just a few things that seem to be the most heated.
+I don't want to remove the original article either, as that would probably make things worse and prevent people from learning from my mystakes, but I'll try to clarify just a few things that seem to be the most heated.

 The kids in cages: I don't know the full story there, nor who to believe.
 On one hand I hear that the parents of the kids dropped them off hoping the system would take them and give them better lives, and the other side says the Republicans ripped them out of their arms.
 I have no idea which is true.

 Separation of chuch and state: When I said "I see a party that says it wants to maintain a separation of church" here's what I was referring to.
 That particular line was written by Thomas Jefferson in a letter to a church asking for clarification on the first ammendment.
 The aforementioned separation was to keep government overreach out of the church, not the other way around.
 All that to say is I simply would like to see more Christians in politics helping be part of the conversation and solution.
 There are many ways to help others, some with programs, some with ideas, some with values.
 As a Christian (and I can confirm this today) that it feels like liberals single us out as the one thing that cannot be tolerated.
 As as a consiverative whose beliefs do NOT line up 100% (probably not even 30%) with the Republican party, I don't have that same experience the other way.
 So I voted conservative.